 For instance, a 24-year-old quadriplegic injured in car crash had his damages significantly reduced where he failed to attempt to obtain employment or to enroll in any college courses.
 In another instance, a longshoreman had his past and future lost earnings reduced by 20% when he failed to keep a number of job interviews, appeared at some interviews in unsuitable attire, and was unwilling to accept employment that would not provide him with a wage equal to the amount he had been making prior to his injury.

 The duty to mitigate damages is just one of the many responsibilities plaintiffs in injury claims must handle.
-If you're curious about the strength of your case, you should contact an injury attorney for a free claim evaluation.
-An attorney will be able to answer any questions you may have and advise you about the nexts steps moving forward.
+If you're curious about your responsibilites as a plaintiff and the strength of your case, you should get in touch with a local personal injury attorney today.
+An attorney will be able to answer any questions you may have and advise you about the next steps moving forward.